-- Attendance and timekeeping at placement that is evidenced by the tutor and employer. - Dressed and presented appropriately in accordance with industry requirements. - Engagement with professionals within the work placement evidenced by employer feedback.
+- Good attendance and timekeeping at placement as evidenced by the tutor, employer or trainer. - Appropriate dress and presentation in accordance with industry requirements. - Engagement with professionals within the placement or activity as evidenced by feedback.

-The learner will: Review the progress made in developing employability skills during the course, their placement and how this has influenced their plans for the future.
+The learner will: Review the progress made in developing employability skills during the course, their placement or activity and how this has influenced their plans for the future.

-- Their 'end of course' employability skills including time management and interview skills evidenced through re-assessment via Navigate, attendance for Unit 4 sessions and observed interview. - The impact of their work experience on improving their employability skills. - How their work experience placement has influenced their plans for the future.
+- Their end of course employability skills, time management and distance travelled through reassessment via 'Navigate'. - Their interview skills as demonstrated in an observed interview with an external agency. - The impact of their work experience placement or activity on improving their employability skills. - How their work experience placement or activity has influenced their plans for the future.